Feedback-limited Accretion: Variable Luminosity from Growing Planets: Feedback effect on the gap

 Although the gap is not directly involved in our numerical implementation of accretion feedback, it can be affected by this process through the transport of mass and energy from the CPD region.
 In this section we will show the different effects of the planetary accretion and feedback in the gap properties.
+We show results for planets in circular orbit, varying the accretion and feedback parameters ($f_\textrm{acc}$, $\epsilon$).